hal/hal.github.io/content/development/build-run.md

 To build a HAL release ready to be used for WildFly or JBoss EAP use one of the following commands:

-- WildFly: `mvn clean install -P prod,theme-wildfly`
+- WildFly: `mvn verify -P prod,theme-wildfly`
-- JBoss EAP: `mvn clean install -P prod,theme-eap`
+- JBoss EAP: `mvn verify -P prod,theme-eap`

 ## Profiles